 Application for Standard Approach Approval

 Applications must be made by the land-owner of the property to which the approach would or does grant access.
-Applications shall consist of a completed Application for Standard Approach Approval and either a $200 fee which includes an administration fee and the cost of the installation of a Rural Address sign.
-Applicant must flag/stake out location of proposed approach and must indicate the flag/stake locations on the completed diagram included on the application form.
+Applications shall consist of a completed Application for Standard Approach Approval and either a $200 fee (which includes an administration fee and the cost of the installation of a Rural Address sign) or a $75 fee ( simple farm access no civic address sign needed).All new approaches require the installation of a culvert to aid in the dispersal of water during spring run off.
+Applicants must flag/stake out location of proposed approach, and must indicate the flag/stake locations on the completed diagram included on the application form.

 If a written notice of approval is granted, construction must be completed within 6 months or such period as specified in the written notice of approval or the applicant may be required to submit a new application and inspection fee.
 All new approaches are required to have a culvert, the minimum required size will be determined by the RM after a site inspection.